 - not contain more than three points with no more than two barbs on each point; - be lawful in all rivers and streams from Dec.
-1 through March 31, and year-round in all reservoirs, unless restricted under "Special Area Regulations;"

-• Gigs shall be lawful year-round in rivers and streams in Delaware and Mayes counties, unless restricted under "Special Area Regulations."
+1 through March 31, and year-round in all reservoirs, unless restricted under "Public Fishing Waters" special regulations; - Gigs shall be lawful year-round in rivers and streams in Delaware and Mayes counties, unless restricted under "Public Fishing Waters" special regulations.

-Snagging: Snagging, the dragging of one single hook or one treble hook attached to a fishing line through the water to impale fish, shall be lawful in all waters year-round for nongame fish only unless restricted under "Special Area Regulations."
+Snagging: Snagging, the dragging of one single hook or one treble hook attached to a fishing line through the water to impale fish, shall be lawful in all waters year-round for nongame fish only unless restricted under "Public Fishing Waters" special regulations.
 Only one rod or pole per angler is allowed while snagging.
+Snagging prohibited from 10 p.m. to 6 a.m. in the areas east of I-35 and north of I-40, except the Miami City Park from the south boat ramp to the 125 Highway bridge which shall remain open.